dhellmann/pymotw/PyMOTW/struct/index.rst

 Working with binary packed data is typically reserved for highly performance sensitive situations or passing data into and out of extension modules.
-In situations where performance is important, you can optimize by avoiding the overhead of allocating a new buffer for each packed structure.
+In such situations, you can optimize by avoiding the overhead of allocating a new buffer for each packed structure.
 The :meth:`pack_into` and :meth:`unpack_from` methods support writing to pre-allocated buffers directly.

 .. include:: struct_buffers.py
     :literal: